Volkswagen up! review

 The up! is available only with a 1.0-litre three-cylinder petrol engine but there is the choice of either 59bhp or 74bhp power outputs.
 The 74bhp engine is our pick and it’s best with the manual gearbox as the auto is too jerky.
 The up! is also available with Volkswagen's BlueMotion Technology, a package of extras to boost fuel economy that’s worth investing in.
 Finally, there’s a battery powered e-up!, which runs solely on electric power.
 It’s just as refined and good to drive as the standard car, but it is expensive and has a limited range.

-The up! is the most expensive of the three cars, which isn’t surprising when you consider Volkswagen’s positioning slightly above its SEAT and Skoda sister brands.
-VWs are generally a bit pricier and slightly more upmarket, while SEAT and Skoda are more budget orientated.
+The up! is the most expensive of the city car trio, which isn't that surprising when you consider the brand's positioning in the market compared to its Skoda and SEAT sister brands.
+VWs are generally a bit pricier and slightly more upmarket, while SEAT and Skoda are a more budget orientated.

-The up! comes in three and five-door body styles and is offered with five trim levels.
-The range starts with the Take up!, moving through to Move up! and top-spec High up! trims.
+You can buy an up! in either three- or five-door guise and is available in seven trim levels.
+The range starts with the Take up!, going on to Look up!, Move up! and then High up!.
 The Street up!, Club up! and Rock up! editions have been added to the range more recently, all of which are based on the High up! but offer buyers a few extras.